namkiit/player-sdk-js/README.md

 ## Player Initialization and Usage

 Upon successful import, the window DOM element will contain a variable named `playerSDK`.
-The `playerSDK` variable contains an instance of `VinasportPlayer`.
+The `playerSDK` variable contains an instance of `PlayerSDK`.

 ```javascript
 const { PlayerSDK } = window.playerSDK